Naturhistorisches Museum Bern, Ausstellung Picas Nest, Plakat Tiere im Wald

 Permanent exhibition

-Pica’s Nest – an entirely new museum experience.
-This forest experience is an innovative new museum concept for the whole family.
-It’s perfect for discovering, playing, reading, drinking coffee and relaxing.
+Pica’s Nest – this forest experience is an innovative museum concept for the whole family.
+It’s perfect for discovering, playing and relaxing.
 Children can learn all about the forest habitat in a playful and relaxed way.

 At the heart of Pica’s Nest is a huge beech tree, with around 60 woodland animals hiding in its roots, trunk and leafy canopy.
 Some of the taxidermised animals are hidden in the tree, while others sit prominently on the branches.
 On the walls, you can spot loveable creatures created by the renowned children’s book illustrator Kathrin Schärer.